rahulzar/jetpack/extensions/shared/use-upgrade-flow/README.md

 ### API

-const [ checkoutUrl, goToCheckoutPage ] = useUpgradeFlow( planSlug, onRedirect );
+`const [ checkoutUrl, goToCheckoutPage, isRedirecting ] = useUpgradeFlow( planSlug, onRedirect );`

+#### Arguments

+The hook accepts two arguments.

+- `planSlug` (`string`) - Slug of plan to purchase
+- _(optional)_ `onRedirect` (`(string) => void`) - callback function that will
+  be run when the redirect process triggers.
+The new URL is passed.

+### Return Values

-The hook returns an array with two items.
+The hook returns an array with three items.

-The first one (checkoutUrl) is a string with the checkout URL.
-You can use this value to set the href of an anchor element, for instance.
+- `checkoutUrl` (`string`): The checkout URL.
+You can use this value to set the href of an anchor element.

-The second item (goToCheckoutPage) is a function that can be used as a callback in an onClick event.
+- `goToCheckoutPage` (`(event) => void`): Callback to be used in an onClick event.

-It redirects the user to the checkout URL, checking before whether the current post/page/etc has changes to save.
+Redirects the user to the checkout URL, checking before whether the current post/page/etc has changes to save.
 If so, it saves them before to redirect.

-The hook accepts two argument. the planSug and an (optional) callback function that will be run when the redirect process triggers.
+- `isRedirecting` (`bool`): If the component is in the process of redirecting the user.
+It may be waiting for a save to complete before redirecting.
+Use this to set a button as busy or in a loading state.